Derek Richardson (footballer): Career

 Born in Hackney, Richardson played professionally for Chelsea, Queens Park Rangers, Sheffield United, and Coventry City, making a total of 73 appearances in the Football League.
 He later played non-League football with Maidstone United, Welling United and Fisher Athletic, before becoming a London taxi driver.

-He also played at international level for England at youth and semi-professional.
+He also played at international level for England at youth and semi-professional levels.

 In 1979, he played in a benefit match for West Bromwich Albion player Len Cantello, that saw a team of white players play against a team of black players.

 In December 2016, amid the United Kingdom football sexual abuse scandal, Richardson became the third former Chelsea player to allege abuse by former chief scout Eddie Heath.

+Personal life

+Richardson was born in England to a Jamaican father and English mother.